Solar Power for RV Air Conditioner: Is It Possible?

 Minimum Battery Bank Size for RV AC

 As discussed above, running your RV air conditioner requires a lot of power.
 The larger your battery is though, the more energy storage you will have available to power your RV AC.
-When it comes to options, we usually recommend stringing together a few lithium ion batteries, such as the LFP12V200A from AIMS Power, for your solar battery bank.
+When it comes to options, we usually recommend stringing together a few lithium ion batteries.

 Cheaper options, such as lead acid batteries, become damaged if they are fully drained, whereas most lithium batteries are built to be used to their full potential.
 When running an AC unit in your RV, you will want to use every Amp hour you can in order to keep your RV cool.
 Because air conditioning units can use over 100 amps each hour, for overnight use, we recommend a battery or battery bank with an absolute MINIMUM of 700Ah.